 Our eight-strong pensions disputes team is here to help you anticipate and appropriately resolve pensions disputes in the most cost-effective way.

 Part of the wider 46-lawyer pensions team, our pensions disputes specialists combine first-class technical expertise with commercial thinking and a rapid response to your issues.
-Led by partner Peter Shave, it's the size and experience of our team which sets us apart from other firms.

 What we do

 - High Court litigation involving employers, trustees and representative beneficiaries in which issues relevant to the benefits payable from, or the administration of, occupational pension schemes need to be resolved

 - applications to correct mistakes in formal documents relating to occupational pension schemes